 Mount Hood Train to Christmas Town, Mt.
 Hood and the Columbia River Gorge

 You’ll feel like one of the woodland animals from the storybook “The Train to Christmas Town” in this recreation of the adventure.
-This special Mount Hood Railroad Trip runs several days per week out of Hood River, starting at $35 for adults and $28 for children.
+This special Mount Hood Railroad trip runs several days per week out of Hood River, starting at $42.30 for adults and $33.30 for children.
 Fun fact: “The Train to Christmas Town” is illustrated by Jeffrey Lee, of the 1980s arcade game Q-bert.

 Baker City sleigh ride, Eastern Oregon

 Revel in old-timey charm with a horse-drawn sleigh ride in historic downtown Baker City.
 Book your ticket in advance for this hour-long trip through time.
 Warm up with a hot drink afterward at the Geiser Grand Hotel.
-Rides run 7:30 p.m. each Saturday night through February.
+Rides run from 7:30 p.m. to 9:30 p.m. each Saturday night from mid-December through February.
 The $24 ticket includes hot drink afterwards in the 1889 Cafe.

 Sumpter Valley Railroad, Eastern Oregon

-The snow-capped Elkhorn Mountains set the stage for this two-hour vintage train ride, which runs between the small towns of McEwen and Sumpter — an historic mining town just west of Baker City.
+The snow-capped Elkhorn Mountains set the stage for this two-hour vintage train ride, which runs between the small towns of McEwen and Sumpter — a historic mining town just west of Baker City.
 The holiday trains run Dec.
-8 and Dec.
-9, 2018 before closing for the season (and resume in May as train robbery rides and other themes).
-Round-trip tickets are $25. or $17.50 for kids, with family passes available.
+14 and Dec.
+15 before the railroad closes for the season (and resumes in May with train robbery rides and other themes).
+Round-trip tickets are $24 for adults and $14 for kids, with family passes available.

 Sunriver Resort sleigh ride, Central Oregon

 Over the hills and through the woods, to grandmother’s house we go.
-This horse-drawn open sleigh (fitting four adults and two children comfortably) takes you along the Deschutes River, with warm winter blankets provided.
+This horse-drawn open sleigh (fitting four adults and two children) takes you along the Deschutes River, with warm winter blankets provided.
 Rides are daily through Jan.
-3 (weather permitting), $125 per sleigh with a surcharge on holidays.
+5 and weekends into mid-February (weather permitting) at a cost of $175 per sleigh.

 Oregon ZooLights train, Portland Region

 A beloved part of Oregon ZooLights each year, this short-but-memorable train ride lets you ooh and aah over the twinkly lights (and wave to people on the walking paths) from the comfort of your train car.
 Take MAX to the zoo if you can and book a train ride later in the evening to avoid the crowds.
-Through Jan.
-5, 2019, $4 per person.
+The train runs through Jan.
+5, 2020.